radixdlt/community-scrypto-examples/games/rpg/README.md

 ```
 9. Get Stronger!
 By fighting stages, your character will naturally accumulate EXP and level up after combat.
 This will boost your stats.
 But how do you get better gear?

 You craft it.
 Once you have enough materials from stages, craft some gear.

 Each piece of gear costs 1 gold, 1 greavite, and 1 wood for now.

+Each line is a different piece of gear.

 |**NOTE**| Make sure you re-export the NFTID of that gear if you want to use it!|
 |----|-----|